Off-shell phase diagram of BPS black holes in AdS$_5$: Phase diagram of AdS black holes with four-derivative corrections

-Detailed expressions for $\Delta Q(q,a,r_+),\Delta J(q,a,r_+),{\cal S}(q,a,r_+)$ were obtained in~\cite{Cassani_2022}, which for the special case of equal angular momenta are given in appendix \ref{A}.
-We can now use these corrected charges to construct the Bragg-William free energy of $AdS_5$ black holes with four derivative corrections:
+Detailed expressions for $\Delta Q(q,a,r_+),\Delta J(q,a,r_+),{\cal S}(q,a,r_+)$ were obtained in~\cite{Cassani_2022}, which for the special case of equal angular momenta are given in appendix \ref{A1}.
+We can now use these corrected charges to construct the Bragg-Williams free energy of $AdS_5$ black holes with four derivative corrections:

 where the only quantities which receive the higher derivative corrections are the ones in eqn. (\ref{QJScorrected}) and the energy $E$ which can be obtained from the quantum statistical relation using the corrected on shell action.
-The full expression for the free energy can be computed straightforwardly from eqn. (\ref{2.199}), but is rather involved, and hence not shown.
-For instance, for the case of a non-rotating black holes, the higher derivative corrected free energy is:
+The full expression for the free energy can be computed straightforwardly from eqn. (\ref{2.199}), but is long and given in appendix \ref{A2}.
+For the case of a non-rotating black holes, the higher derivative corrected free energy is:

 where the first term $F_0(r_+, T, \Phi) $ is the two-derivative result given in eqn. (\ref{offphi}).
 Although, it is not obvious, the on-shell temperature in the four-derivative theory, which can be obtained by solving $\partial_r F (r_+, T, \Phi,\alpha,\lambda_1,\lambda_2) =0$ turns out to be same as the one given in eqn. (\ref{Tonphi}), i.e., the expression one gets by solving $\partial_r F_0(r_+, T, \Phi) =0 $.
 This is a consistent check, as in the current approach~\cite{Cassani_2022,Bobev_2022}, the temperature, as well as the potentials $\Phi, \Omega $, are not expected to be corrected by four-derivative terms.
 We checked that this feature continues to hold for the general off-shell free energy given in eqn. (\ref{2.199}).
-The phase diagram for the non-rotating case is qualitatively similar to the case with a non-zero angular velocity, although, one has to resort to numerical calculations in the later case.
+The phase diagram for the non-rotating case is qualitatively similar to the case with a non-zero angular velocity, although, one has to resort to numerical calculations in the latter case.
 We thus directly present the phase structure for the most general case with charges and rotation, following from the off-shell free energy in eqn. (\ref{2.199}). \\

 The phase diagram following from the four-derivative corrected off-shell free energy in eqn. (\ref{2.199}) for the subcritical electric potential case, is shown in figure-(\ref{fig32}), and we infer the following: